HyzMajesty/Muhimbo-simon-/README.md

-My file contains a transparent kogo and Three clearly edited photos whi ch can fit on a slider and also a sample of a slider is shiwn
+My file contains a transparent logo and Three clearly edited photos which can fit on a slider and also a sample of a slider is shown